Andrekukshinov/contribution_mjs/goal/basicSyntax/basicSyntax.md

 primitives.
 Java has 8 primitive data types namely byte, short, int, long, float, double, char and boolean.
 Sometimes this set of data types is not enough in programming, so java provides you with an opportunity to create your own type, the way of doing that will be introduced later in the future.

-####Literals
-Before diving into numeric primitives theory it's good to take a look at the "literal" definition.
-So literals are simply the values that are associated with the identifiers that are given to them:

-    int t = 1;

-So here the literal is **1** and it's of an integer type, identifier here is _t_.
-So essentially, literals are the values that are stored in variables.

-???????????????????????????????????????????????????????????????????????????????????????????????????????????????????????
-There's another reason why these 8 types are called primitives: they are the building blocks for custom data types

 ##"_Numeric_" primitives